escpos/escpos-image/README.md

 # Creating image from path
 image = Escpos::Image.new 'path/to/image.png', {
-  processor: "ChunkyPng" # default or MiniMagick
+  processor: "ChunkyPng" # or MiniMagick
   # ... other options, see following sections
 }

+# The ChunkyPng processor requires the chunky_png gem installed
 # The MiniMagick processor requires the mini_magick gem installed

-# The constructor also accepts an instance of ChunkyPNG::Image or MiniMagick::Image
+# The constructor accepts an instance of:
+# - String (path to image)
+# - ChunkyPNG::Image
+# - MiniMagick::Image

 @printer << image